Mississippi has not established a minimum wage rate.

 Information about Mississippi voting leave laws may now be found on our Mississippi Leave Laws page.

-Mississippi law does not require employers to provide employees with severance pay.
+Mississippi labor laws do not require employers to provide employees with severance pay.
 If an employer chooses to provide severance benefits, it must comply with the terms of its established policy or employment contract.